Lululemon Face Masks Are Back in Stock

-The sweat-wicking Lululemon masks people can't get enough of are back in stock, and you're going to want to scoop up a few to wear with their iconic workout leggings while you can.
-Lululemon has two non-medical mask styles to choose from to continue wearing amid the coronavirus pandemic and the rising cases of the Delta variant.
+Lululemon's sweat-wicking masks that people can't get enough of are back in stock, but if you want to scoop up a few to wear with their iconic workout leggings, you'd better hurry!
+One of Lululemon's two non-medical mask styles has sold out, but there's still one that you can shop to continue wearing amid the coronavirus pandemic and the rising cases of the Delta variant.

 Check out more face mask options to help protect against the Delta variant as many head back to school and back to the office.
 See ET Style's top picks, including the best face masks for exercise, for kids and for double masking, along with vaccination card holders, cleaning supplies and hand sanitizer.